Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/TestPlan.md

 ## 2 Test Cases

-Test cases will be developed as follows for each subsection.
+Our Test Plan consists of both manual and automated Testing.
+Test cases will be developed as follows for each UseCase.

+#### * Manual Test Cases

 **Login UseCase**